Ministry of Health (Turkey)

 The Ministry of Health (Sağlık Bakanlığı) is the ministry of the Government of Turkey responsible for proposing and executing the government policy on health, planning and providing healthcare and protecting consumers.
 Likewise, it is responsible for proposing and executing the government policy on social cohesion and inclusion, family, protection of minors, youth and of care for dependent or disabled persons.
 The Ministry is headquartered in the Bakanlıklar in Ankara.

 The Ministry of Health is headed by the Minister of Health, who is appointed by the President of Turkey at request of the Turkish Parliament.
-The current minister is Fahrettin Koca, serving since 10 July 2018.
+The current minister is Kemal Memişoğlu, serving since 2 July 2024.

 History

 Foundation of Ministry (1920–1946)

 Continuity and organization of healthcare were a key focus in the Seljuk-Ottoman medical tradition.
 Following the foundation of the Grand National Assembly of Turkey, the Ministry of Health was established on 3 May 1920.
 The main goal of this initial period was to heal the wounds of the war and to build the legislation rather than developing a regular registration system.

 After the Republic was proclaimed, Dr. Refik Saydam held the ministerial office until 1937.
 Saydam contributed to the design and development of healthcare services in Turkey.
 In 1923, healthcare services were delivered at governmental and municipal facilities.
 The country had 86 hospitals and 6.437 patient beds back then.

 During this period the Law on Practice of Medicine and Medical Sciences (1928) and the Law on Public Hygiene (1930) were adopted.
 These two and similar other laws are still in effect.

 The health policies during this era had four main pillars: